TokTok/spec/spec.md

 The logic behind the format of the handshake is that we:

 1. need to prove to the server that we own the private key related to the public key we are announcing ourselves with.
 1. need to establish a secure connection that has perfect forward secrecy
 1. prevent any replay, impersonation or other attacks

 How it accomplishes each of those points:

 1. If the client does not own the private key related to the public key they will not be able to create the handshake packet.
-1. temporary session keys generated by the client and server in the encrypted part of the handshake packets are used to encrypt/decrypt packets during the session.
+1. Temporary session keys generated by the client and server in the encrypted part of the handshake packets are used to encrypt/decrypt packets during the session.
+1. The following attacks are prevented:
-1. a.
+    a.
 Attacker modifies any byte of the handshake packets: Decryption fail, no attacks possible
     b.
 Attacker captures the handshake packet from the client and replays it later to the server: Attacker will never get the server to confirm the connection (no effect)
     c.
 Attacker captures a server response and sends it to the client next time they try to connect to the server: Client will never confirm the connection.
-(See: TCP_client)
+(See: `TCP_client`)
     d.
 Attacker tries to impersonate a server: They won't be able to decrypt the handshake and won't be able to respond.
     e.
 Attacker tries to impersonate a client: Server won't be able to decrypt the handshake.

 The logic behind the format of the encrypted packets is that: